-This unique vocational programme is for anyone wanting to work as a dance practitioner in community settings.
-It supports your development as a dance artist with practical knowledge and skills, and an understanding of dance as a socially-relevant, inclusive practice.
+This unique vocational programme is for emerging and existing dance artists wanting to work as a dance practitioner in community settings.
+This programme will support your development as a dance artist with practical knowledge and skills, and an understanding of dance as a socially-relevant, inclusive practice.

 Trinity Laban is the only institution where intensive, conservatoire-level art form training sits alongside applied study in community dance.
 The programme has four key strands: